ebredder/Awesome-Automata/design/readme.md

-All basic design files to get started are uploaded here
+All basic design files to get started are uploaded here.
+A Fusion 360 model of the construction of one side is located here (.f3d) with some 2D template exports of the pieces (.dxf) along with a complete project laser cut template (.svg).

 #### Design for 5mm thick material -